goauthentik/client-go/docs/PatchedAgentConnectorRequest.md

 HasRefreshInterval returns a boolean if a field has been set.

-### GetAuthenticationFlow
+### GetAuthorizationFlow

-`func (o *PatchedAgentConnectorRequest) GetAuthenticationFlow() string`
+`func (o *PatchedAgentConnectorRequest) GetAuthorizationFlow() string`

-GetAuthenticationFlow returns the AuthenticationFlow field if non-nil, zero value otherwise.
+GetAuthorizationFlow returns the AuthorizationFlow field if non-nil, zero value otherwise.

-### GetAuthenticationFlowOk
+### GetAuthorizationFlowOk

-`func (o *PatchedAgentConnectorRequest) GetAuthenticationFlowOk() (*string, bool)`
+`func (o *PatchedAgentConnectorRequest) GetAuthorizationFlowOk() (*string, bool)`

-GetAuthenticationFlowOk returns a tuple with the AuthenticationFlow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAuthorizationFlowOk returns a tuple with the AuthorizationFlow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAuthenticationFlow
+### SetAuthorizationFlow

-`func (o *PatchedAgentConnectorRequest) SetAuthenticationFlow(v string)`
+`func (o *PatchedAgentConnectorRequest) SetAuthorizationFlow(v string)`

-SetAuthenticationFlow sets AuthenticationFlow field to given value.
+SetAuthorizationFlow sets AuthorizationFlow field to given value.

-### HasAuthenticationFlow
+### HasAuthorizationFlow

-`func (o *PatchedAgentConnectorRequest) HasAuthenticationFlow() bool`
+`func (o *PatchedAgentConnectorRequest) HasAuthorizationFlow() bool`

-HasAuthenticationFlow returns a boolean if a field has been set.
+HasAuthorizationFlow returns a boolean if a field has been set.

-### SetAuthenticationFlowNil
+### SetAuthorizationFlowNil

-`func (o *PatchedAgentConnectorRequest) SetAuthenticationFlowNil(b bool)`
+`func (o *PatchedAgentConnectorRequest) SetAuthorizationFlowNil(b bool)`

- SetAuthenticationFlowNil sets the value for AuthenticationFlow to be an explicit nil
+ SetAuthorizationFlowNil sets the value for AuthorizationFlow to be an explicit nil

-### UnsetAuthenticationFlow
+### UnsetAuthorizationFlow
-`func (o *PatchedAgentConnectorRequest) UnsetAuthenticationFlow()`
+`func (o *PatchedAgentConnectorRequest) UnsetAuthorizationFlow()`

-UnsetAuthenticationFlow ensures that no value is present for AuthenticationFlow, not even an explicit nil
+UnsetAuthorizationFlow ensures that no value is present for AuthorizationFlow, not even an explicit nil
+### GetNssUidOffset

+`func (o *PatchedAgentConnectorRequest) GetNssUidOffset() int32`

+GetNssUidOffset returns the NssUidOffset field if non-nil, zero value otherwise.

+### GetNssUidOffsetOk

+`func (o *PatchedAgentConnectorRequest) GetNssUidOffsetOk() (*int32, bool)`

+GetNssUidOffsetOk returns a tuple with the NssUidOffset field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNssUidOffset

+`func (o *PatchedAgentConnectorRequest) SetNssUidOffset(v int32)`

+SetNssUidOffset sets NssUidOffset field to given value.

+### HasNssUidOffset

+`func (o *PatchedAgentConnectorRequest) HasNssUidOffset() bool`

+HasNssUidOffset returns a boolean if a field has been set.

+### GetNssGidOffset

+`func (o *PatchedAgentConnectorRequest) GetNssGidOffset() int32`

+GetNssGidOffset returns the NssGidOffset field if non-nil, zero value otherwise.

+### GetNssGidOffsetOk

+`func (o *PatchedAgentConnectorRequest) GetNssGidOffsetOk() (*int32, bool)`

+GetNssGidOffsetOk returns a tuple with the NssGidOffset field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNssGidOffset

+`func (o *PatchedAgentConnectorRequest) SetNssGidOffset(v int32)`

+SetNssGidOffset sets NssGidOffset field to given value.

+### HasNssGidOffset

+`func (o *PatchedAgentConnectorRequest) HasNssGidOffset() bool`

+HasNssGidOffset returns a boolean if a field has been set.

 ### GetChallengeKey

 `func (o *PatchedAgentConnectorRequest) GetChallengeKey() string`